132nd-etcher/docs/OvGME_prop/index.md

 # Objective

-> **Note:** in tis document, I'm using the terms "end-user and "maintainer" to describe:
+**Note**: in tis document, I'm using the terms "end-user and "maintainer" to describe:
-> * End-user: a pilot that will use our skins and mods; they might be part or the //wing or memeber of an external organization.
+> End-user: a pilot that will use our skins and mods; they might be part or the //wing or memeber of an external organization.

-> * Maintainer: a maintainer is a member of the //wing who is responsible for maintaining a mod/skin up to date.
+> Maintainer: a maintainer is a member of the //wing who is responsible for maintaining a mod/skin up to date.
 They also are the ones who initially creates mods/skins packages, and upload them.

 What I'm trying to achieve: